carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/pragmas_comparison.png)

 We see that for the larger sizes, the combination of pragmas outperforms the normal configuration.
-For the smaller sizes, the pragmas do not provide much benefit, performing slightly (~0.96) worse in some cases.
+For the smaller sizes, the pragmas do not provide much benefit, in some cases even performing slightly worse (~0.96).

 ## Parallelization

-While the PRAGMAs resulted in measurable performance improvements, we also want to see if we can increase performance through parallelization.
+While the PRAGMAs resulted in measurable performance improvements, we also want to see if we can increase performance through parallelization as many modern performance optimizations leverage it.
 This benchmark evaluates the impact of launching multiple threads accessing the database at the same time.
 Compared to the previous benchmarks, this changes the transaction strategies.
 First of all, the transactions become deferred, where they start as a read transaction (allowing concurrent access) and are lifted to a write transaction only when necessary.
 As a result, each thread must perform one operation in one transaction to ensure data consistency.
 Second of all, as each step can potentially block, measuring each step is no longer interesting.
 Instead, we look at the wall clock of running all of the operations, and divide the time by the number of processed elements.
 Each thread will receive its own set of data to process.

 Let's start by looking at the read-heavy benchmarks, 'select' and 'join':